-This month I am featuring a cycling theme.
+Springtime is perfect for a cycling theme.
 And you know if you go out cycling, you are going to need some energy.
-There are lots of recipes for energy bars out there, but most include peanuts.
+There are lots of recipes for energy bars out there, but most homemade energy bars include peanuts.

 DS’s den had a scout with peanut allergies, so I always had to find peanut free recipes.
 This is an easy “energy bar” recipe you can use.
 If you don’t have any nut allergies, you can include peanut butter or nuts as an optional ingredient.

 Note: Sunflower seeds can be a problem for a subset of people with nut allergies, so if you are not sure, ask before you use them.

 Homemade Energy Bars Recipe (Peanut Free)

 These energy bars can be customized to use your favorite ingredients.
 Start with the base and then add anything you like.